mandolyte/uw-obsidian/vault/tn/RUT.md

 The name **Naomi** means **my delight**.
 Since Naomi lost her husband and sons, she no longer feels that her life matches her name.

 ## swe9
-rc://*/ta/man/translate/translate-names
 ### מָרָ֔א (1)
 This is a literal rendering of a Hebrew name meaning “bitter.”
-Since it is a name, you may choose to use the English form, which is **Bitter**, and use a footnote to explain that the English term gives the meaning of the Hebrew name (See: [[rc://*/ta/man/translate/translate-names]])
+Since it is a name, you may choose to use the English form, which is **Bitter**, and use a footnote to explain that the English term gives the meaning of the Hebrew name (See: [[translate-names]])

 # 1:21
 ## n9zc